Born: Sept. 5, 1946 Beaumont, Texas

-Jerry LeVias attended Hebert High School where he played quarterback.
-Though he was small (5'9" and 177 pounds) he possessed great speed.
-Out of high school he was probably closer to 5'7” and only 140 pounds.
+Jerry LeVias attended Hebert High School in Beaumont, Texas, where he played quarterback.
+Though he was small (5'9" and 177 pounds), he possessed great speed.
+Out of high school, he was probably closer to 5'7" and only 140 pounds.

 LeVias was traded to San Diego in 1971, leading the team with 30 catches for 536 yards, a 17.9 average, and three touchdowns in 1973.
 The pro game eventually became unappealing to LeVias, who had already prepared for life after football, working for the Conoco oil company and having a partnership in a Houston men's clothing store even while playing.
 He played for the Chargers through the 1974 season.

 He was one of 16 pro footballers given the keys to the city of Beaumont.
-He was inducted into the Texas Sports Hall of Fame in 1995 and to the College Football Hall of Fame in 2003.
-In 2008, HBO produced a documentary, Breaking the Huddle: The Integration of College Football which highlighted Coach Hayden Fry and the racism and challenges Jerry LeVias' faced as the first black player in the Southwest Conference.
+He was inducted into the Texas Sports Hall of Fame in 1995 and into the College Football Hall of Fame in 2003.
+In 2008, HBO produced a documentary, Breaking the Huddle: The Integration of College Football which highlighted Coach Hayden Fry and the racism and challenged Jerry LeVias faced as the first black player in the Southwest Conference.
 He continues to work with the Houston Texans as a Texans Ambassador.

 Mel and Miller Farr, also professional football players and Hall of Fame inductees, are his cousins.
 Jerry LeVias was inducted into the Museum of the Gulf Coast-Sports Hall of Fame in 1999.